MoldyMacaroniX/dashword.net/_src/posts/skeletal-extremigans-faces-heavy-backlash-for-selling-skeletal-plushies-without-permission.md

 affiliateLinks: false
 hideAds: false
 ---
-The Geometry Dash fanbase reacted with heavy backlash after [YouTuber Waboo](/posts/growth-is-not-an-excuse-for-bad-videos/) uploaded a showcase of an eight minute long extension to the popular level "Skeletal Shenanigans" he calls "Skeletal Extremigans."
+The Geometry Dash [fanbase reacted with heavy backlash](https://x.com/DashwordGD/status/2039846252108492990) after [YouTuber Waboo](/posts/growth-is-not-an-excuse-for-bad-videos/) uploaded a showcase of an eight minute long extension to the popular level "Skeletal Shenanigans" he calls "Skeletal Extremigans."

 The level contains many advertisements for "Skeletal Plushies," a product Waboo is using this level to promote.
 But despite being based on and marketed using the work of Yoreid and Airz—the two original creators of Skeletal Shenanigans—Waboo did not get permission from them to monetize their work.

 Waboo claims Skeletal Extremigans and the plushie business associated with it cost him a total of $115,000 to create, a staggering figure that no doubt attracts eyes to this level and his plushie business.

-# Skeletal Extremigans
+[Skeletan Extremigans was also criticized](https://x.com/DashwordGD/status/2039846258836160783) for being "uninspired" with a "dip in quality."
+Some have even alleged that AI was used in some design decisions.

 # Yoreid's Response